3ls-it/openai-assistant/README.md

   The Assitants API is used for this client.
 This API provides in-session memory, which is not persistent accross chats.
 To provide a chat history, we log the chat dialogue.
+The chat log and settings file live in `~/.openai/`.
+You will need to edit the provided `settings.py` making sure to put your API there.

 At the start of each new chat, the chat history file is uploaded.
 You will see that when the assistants object is instantiated, the tools 'file_search' and 'code_interpreter' are loaded.
 See:
 https://platform.openai.com/docs/assistants/overview

   At the time of this writing, the Assistants API is slated to be depricated in favour of the newer Responses API sometime in 2026.